saifhamdare/100daysofcodeinpython/100daysofcodingchallege/day 25/readme.md

-created a name guess game for US states total no of 50 states in game guess those states and check your score after completing all your possible guess type exit to exit out of the game
+created a name guess game for US states \n total no of 50 states in game guess those states and check your score after completing all your possible guess type exit to exit out of the game